-Right to Appeal Financial Aid Suspension
+Right to Appeal

-If your unsatisfactory progress was due to extenuating circumstances, you must appeal your Financial Aid Suspension within ten business days of the date on the notification letter.
+If your unsatisfactory progress was due to extenuating circumstances, you must appeal your Financial Aid Suspension by the deadline for appeals stated in the notification letter.
 You must submit your appeal in writing to the Director of Financial Aid stating the reason for your unsatisfactory progress and in what way the situation has now been rectified, while attaching any appropriate documentation to your letter.